AVidhanR/MobileAppDevelopment/03_user_greeting/README.md

 That's it now save the both files and run the app!

+> [!NOTE]
-> **Note** :make sure to check the package name in java file `package com.example.userinput;` if you got another name other than `userinput` make sure to replace the first line of the code with yours.
+> Make sure to check the package name in the java file `package com.example.userinput;` if you got another name other than `userinput` make sure to replace the first line of the code with yours.